kdagkoglou/JStraining/documents/assure/15-maintenance.md

 * `mongod` (MongoDB) is always the busiest process and typically uses half the CPU and memory or more during busy times
 * the 16 `node` processes (Assure) rarely exceed 1% each.

 `node` memory overflows eventually cause Assure to run slowly, crash, and restart.
-They are rare and often caused by bad callbacks, i.e. `process.nextTick` has not been used when an immediate error occurs.
+They are rare and often caused by bad callbacks, i.e. `process.nextTick` has not been used when an immediate error callback is necessary.

 ### Clear MongoDB log

 MongoDB creates a huge log file at `/var/log/mongodb/mongod.log` which would eventually cause the OS to run out of disk space.
+(I have attempted less verbose configuration settings but it rarely makes a difference!)

 To reset it, run the following commands from the `mongo` prompt:

 ```txt
 use admin;
 db.runCommand({logRotate:1});
 ```

-The old file is copied to a new one which normally contains the date - this can be deleted with `sudo rm <file>`.
+The old `.log` file is copied to a new one which normally contains the date - this can be deleted with `sudo rm <file>`.

 `.gz` files in the `/var/log/` folder can also be safely deleted.